 A brand new door opened.

 Regaining my self-acceptance went hand-in-hand with letting go of resentment.
 The more I chose ME, the more inner peace I had.
 And the more inner peace I gained, the more motivated I was to set healthy boundaries and choose what was right for me.

-Psychology Today provides a fairly complete list of “10 Signs You’re a People Pleaser.”
+Psychology Today provides a fairly complete list of 15 Signs You’re a People Pleaser.
 You might look it over and see how many symptoms fit.
 However, usually people pleasers know who they are.
 They may not be able to articulate the exact signs, but they frequently identify themselves as pleasers.